An introduction to the categorical p-adic Langlands program: Coherent, Ind-Coherent, and Pro-Coherent sheaves on Ind-algebraic stacks

 There is a canonical $t$-exact functor $D\bigl(\QCoh(\cX)\bigr)\to D_{\qc}(\cO_{\cX})$.
 We don't know if this is an equivalence, even under reasonable finiteness hypotheses on~$\cX$.
 However, if $\cX$ is quasi-compact and {\em geometric} (meaning that is has affine diagonal), then this functor does restrict to an equivalence \numequation D^+\bigl(\QCoh(\cX)\bigr) \iso D^+_{\qc}(\cO_{\cX}); \end{equation} this is~\cite[Prop.\ 1.6]{MR3720855}.

 The heart of the $t$-structure on either $D\bigl(\QCoh(\cX)\bigr)$ or $D_{\qc}(\cO_{\cX})$ is the category $\QCoh(\cO_{\cX})$.
-If $\cX$ is a Noetherian algebraic stack, then this category is locally coherent, and its full subcategory of compact objects is precisely the subcategory $\Coh(\cX)$ of coherent sheaves on~$\cX$. \mar{ME: Standard, but is there a citation?} In particular, the $t$-structures on both $D\bigl(\QCoh(\cX)\bigr)$ and $D_{\qc}(\cO_{\cX})$ are then coherent.
-Suppose that $\cX$ is furthermore geometric; then the equivalence~\eqref{eqn:bounded below qc equiv} induces an equivalence of subcategories of compact objects (which are precisely the coherent objects in $D\bigl(\QCoh(\cX)\bigr)$ and $D_{\qc}(\cO_{\cX})$ respectively).
+If $\cX$ is a Noetherian algebraic stack, then this category is locally coherent, and its full subcategory of compact objects is precisely the subcategory $\Coh(\cX)$ of coherent sheaves on~$\cX$.
+In particular, the $t$-structures on both $D\bigl(\QCoh(\cX)\bigr)$ and $D_{\qc}(\cO_{\cX})$ are then coherent.
+Suppose that $\cX$ is furthermore geometric; then the equivalence~\eqref{eqn:bounded below qc equiv} induces an equivalence between the subcategories of coherent objects in $D\bigl(\QCoh(\cX)\bigr)$ and $D_{\qc}(\cO_{\cX})$.
 We identify these stable $\infty$-categories of coherent objects via this equivalence, and denote either one by $D^b_{\coh}(\cO_{\cX}).$ This is reasonable, since these objects (being coherent objects for a coherent $t$-structure) are bounded, and the heart of $D^b_{\coh}(\cO_{\cX})$ is precisely~$\Coh(\cX)$ (again by the general properties of coherent $t$-structures).